neosaurrrus/blog-entries/64 - Type Systems.md

 />
 ```

-Linting rules for typescript will be pointing out that because we have not specified the output of the function, it is considered an *Any* type.
+Linting rules for typescript will b pointing out that because we have not specified the output of the function, it is considered an *Any* type.
 This is not good typescripting so lets fix it up.

 As we are not returning something we can use that mysterious `void` type, in a similar format to before.